Locations:

 Care

-There are several ways to protect your inner ears from hearing loss.
-Here are a few:
+There are several ways to protect your inner ear from hearing loss.
+Here are some important ones:

-• Turn the volume down, whether you’re watching TV or listening to music — particularly when listening to music with earbuds.
+• Turn the volume down.
+This includes when you’re watching television or videos or listening to music — particularly when wearing earbuds.

-• Use hearing protection devices (such as earplugs and earmuffs) when you can’t avoid loud sounds.
+• Use hearing protection devices.
+Wear earplugs, earmuffs or noise-canceling headphones when you can’t avoid loud sounds.

 A note from Cleveland Clinic

 Your inner ear is a complicated, delicate and essential part of your body.
 Every minute of every day, your inner ear turns sound waves into sounds that keep you safe and enrich your life.
 It also helps you stay balanced.
-Hearing loss and balance problems can come without warning and can get worse over time.
-Talk to your healthcare provider as soon as you suspect there might be something wrong with your hearing or balance.
+Hearing loss and balance problems can come without warning and interfere with how you’re able to use the sensory information associated with your inner ear.
+Without treatment, inner ear problems and can worsen over time.
+Talk to your healthcare provider as soon as you suspect something might be wrong with your inner ear.

 Medically Reviewed